How Many Valence Electrons Does Hydrogen Have

 Role In Energy Production

-Hydrogen is a clean fuel source that is major in energy production.
+Hydrogen plays a major role in energy production.
+It is a clean fuel source.
 It powers fuel cells, which generate electricity.
 These cells are used in cars and buses.
 They emit only water, making them eco-friendly.
-Hydrogen can also store energy, helping balance supply and demand in power grids.
+Hydrogen can also store energy.
+This helps balance supply and demand in power grids.

 - Clean fuel source